useflyyer/flyyer-docs/guides/javascript/nextjs.md

 ```

 :::note
 If you're having trouble, set this up directly on the page handler (inside the `pages/` folder) and make sure your `og:image` and `twitter:image` meta-tags are not being overwritten elsewhere.
+Tip: Next.js overwrites tags with the same `key`.
 :::

 ### 3. Voilà 🎉